FaaPz/PDO/README.md

 ### Usage

-Simple example selecting all data from `users` table.
+Examples selecting, inserting, updating and deleting data from or into `users` table.

 ```php
 require_once 'vendor/autoload.php';